mohammadbashiri/python-for-data-science-in-two-days-2022/README.md

 ## Python for Data Science in two days

+Content for a two-day workshop to learn how to use Python for numerical analysis and visualization.

 ## Resources to dig deeper
 - **Matplotlib**:
     - [Scientific Visualization with Matplotlib](https://github.com/rougier/scientific-visualization-book)